Federal statutes: 11 USC § 101 et seq. Note: specific statutory links are provided below

 Of the ten grounds for not granting a discharge is that the debtor has received a discharge in a Chapter 7 proceeding within the last 8 years or has received a discharge in a Chapter 13 proceeding within the last 6 years in which the debtor paid less than 70% of the unsecured debt.
 11 U.S.C. § 727(a)(8) and (9).
 Filing a Chapter 7 for this client would be a useless act as she is not eligible to receive another Chapter 7 discharge at this time.
 However, if it has been more than 4 years since the filing of a case in which the debtor received a Chapter 7 discharge, the debtor is eligible to receive a discharge in a Chapter 13 case.

 It is most important to look at the client’s debts and be aware of the red flags which may signal problems with dischargeability.
-The following are some typical debts that you will encounter and problems that each may present:
+The following are some typical debts that you will encounter and issues that each may present:

 - Procedure: There are three categories of debts where the creditor must file an adversary proceeding and get a ruling from the bankruptcy court that the debt is nondischargeable, otherwise the debt is discharged.
 These are: